nexe/nexe/README.md

 ## Compiling Node

 By default `nexe` will attempt to download a pre-built executable.
 However, some users may want to customize the way node is built, either by changing the flags, providing a different icon, or different executable details.
-These options are supported out of the box, and subsequent builds with compatible options will result in instant build times.
+To build node, use the `build` option/flag

 Nexe also exposes its patching pipeline to the user.
 This allows the application of simple patching of node sources prior to compilation.